GABETROLL/holbertonschool-simple_shell/README.md

 # Holberton Simple Shell

-The Holberton Simple Shell (hsh) is a command language interpreter that execute commands from a command line string, the standard input, or a specified file.
+The Holberton Simple Shell (hsh) is a project assign as part of Holberton School's curriculum.
+Basically,the hsh is a command language interpreter that execute commands from a command line string, the standard input, or a specified file.
 It handle the PATH.

 ## Project Requirements

+The project requires complete the following 7 task:

 	* Task 0 - Write a README, Write a man for your shell & AUTHOR file.